 Team Leads are the head extraordinary ministers at each Mass.
-They are responsible for setting out all the sacred vessels (patens and chalices) and prefilling them with enough bread and wine to be consecrated at the Mass.
 The Team Leads also check-in the other extraordinary ministers/clergy and assign them to a particular distribution station for Holy Communion.
 Two team leads are needed for every Sunday Mass and should expect to serve about every 3-4 weeks.
-Contact our Director of Liturgy, Heber Dunkle, if interested in serving. (firstname.lastname@example.org)
+Contact our Director of Liturgy, Heber Dunkle, if interested in serving. (email@example.com)

 Eucharistic adoration happens weekly Wednesdays from 5:30 p.m. - 6:30 p.m., Thursdays from 9 a.m. to 6:30 p.m. and every 1st Friday from 3 p.m. to 6 a.m. on Saturday.
 Adoration is open to everyone at any of the offered hours, but we are always in need of adorers committed to making a weekly holy hour.
 If interested in committing to a weekly hour, please email firstname.lastname@example.org

 Our funeral ministry helps the parish in performing the corporal work of mercy of burying the dead.
 Members of this team serve in various roles (ushers, lectors, extraordinary ministers of Holy Communion, etc.) at the funeral Mass, pray with the family, and help bring them hope and comfort during an incredibly difficult time.
 There are also non-liturgical roles available for those who interested in helping at the occasional post-funeral Mass reception. (reception coordinators, reception volunteers, donators of food, etc.) If you feel called to show mercy in this way, please contact our Director of Liturgy, Heber Dunkle. (email@example.com)